kammitama5/kammitama5.github.io/_posts/2017-12-28-Thursday-December-28th.md

   in between watching Cuphead gameplay (I looooooooooove Cuphead!!!!)

 ## Things I'm grateful for in 2017

 - MY GREEN CARD *kisses card for the umpteenth time*
 - all of the opportunities, interviews and scholarships and general support from the tech community.
   Seriously; I've never felt so much support and so much like this is what I'm supposed to do with my life, and I'm incredibly grateful.
 Thank you for giving me a chance and for not giving up on me.
+- A friend of mine said "There's not anyone that really is like you in the tech community", and it's been a running joke that I'm always the only female at FP Meetups.
+I like the community, so I'll stick with it either way.
+And they're quite amicable and fun, so I don't mind.
+They look out for me and encourage me to stick with it; that's all that matters.
+- The opportunity to mentor other people, even with my limited knowledge.

 ## Things I want to want holistically

 - To get better.
 I really want to be a *good* programmer.
 I work at it *every* day, but I'd like to be better.
 - My three languages of choice: Python, Haskell, C++.
 - A solid gig.
 Now that I have my green card, I'm looking around for the right fit for me.
-  Pretty much anywhere in the Galaxy.
+  Pretty much anywhere in the Galaxy in 2018.
   I'm taking my time as I don't have the visa stress that I did up to a few months ago.
 - I want a year's worth of savings.
 I live like a minimalist (I have no debt) and am really quite bad at taking care of myself with respect to the "buying new clothes" stuff.
+  I'm wearing shoes with holes as I type this, not because I can't afford new ones (I do have a pair sitting at home), but because I *hate* shopping, and old things just fit better and are more comfortable :D
-  I'm wearing shoes with holes as I type this.
-However, I don't have any debt and I have a fair amount of cash saved up.
+- I don't have any debt and I have a fair amount of cash saved up.
 My goal is to have a year's worth that is liquid (so I'm not counting my current Investments, which I don't touch, in any case).
 Frugality and minimalism = Freedom to me
+- That being said, I'd like to get a new computer in 2018; one that can run VisualStudio *and* Jupyter so I don't have to do [roundabout processes to spin up instances in browsers with tokens](https://github.com/jupyter/notebook/issues/2254).

 ## Things I'd like to learn/ continue learning/ improve in 2018
 - I'd like to write better code in general, but specifically continue on a path
   of good, clean, readable code.
-- I need to get better at documenting and naming, and algorithms and data structures
+- I need to get better at documenting and naming, and algorithms and data structures (tries, dynamic programming, stacks, queues, perms and combs, etc)
 - I need to get better at problem-solving in general.
 I have to dig into Hackerrank more, as I've had about at least four interviews so far that have used them.
-I'm getting better at them, thankfully, but instead of CodeWars (I'm a huge fan of that platform and in top 500), I should be focusing on Hackerrank, because it is easier for me to train in a specific language for days on end, instead of deciding "this problem is easier to solve in X language", and hopping from language to language that has specific advantages over others.
+I'm getting better at them, thankfully, but instead of CodeWars (I'm a huge fan of that platform and in top 500), I should be focusing on Hackerrank, because it is easier for me to train in a specific language for days on end, instead of deciding "this problem is easier to solve in X language", and hopping from language to language that has specific advantages over others to solve the problems.
 - Oh, I'd like to continue side-hustles in general, and applying for things in general.
   I don't ever want to get lazy or complacent, and I'd like to take on more complicated projects on my own.
 For example, I'd like to write a library for something or do more open-source in general.